laetitiabeles/holbertonschool-AirBnB_clone/README.md

 _____________________________________________________________________________________________________________________________
 # Overview
-This is first step for the project AirBnB-Clone called ´´The console´´.
+This is first step for the project AirBnB-Clone called ´The console´.
 First we create a command line interpreter like we did in Shell Project.
 Then we have to manage Classes in order to create, show, update and destroy objects.